hui-ad/elixir-hawaii/GETTING_STARTED.md

 Here are some resources to get you started with the tech used in this project.
 Please add as you see fit.

+One of the best ways to learn is by doing.
+Maybe you could join a project or start one here.
+That's what this group is for!

 # ELIXIR
   * Official [Elixir-lang Guides](https://elixir-lang.org/getting-started/introduction.html)
   * Book: [Elixir in Action, Second Edition](https://www.manning.com/books/elixir-in-action-second-edition), by Saša Jurić